Enhancement of quantum sensing in a dissipatively coupled two-mode system: Theoretical Model and Analysis

 \section{Theoretical Model and Analysis}

-The investigated system comprises two spatially separated optical cavities ($a$ and $b$), as illustrated in Fig.~\ref{fig1}, where the two cavities are coupled to a shared thermal bath with rate $\Gamma$~\cite{PhysRevLett.126.180401,PhysRevLett.129.273601}.
+The studied model comprises two separated subsystems (mode $a$ and $b$), as illustrated in Fig.~\ref{fig1}, both coupled to a dissipative channel with a dissipation rate $\Gamma$~\cite{PhysRevLett.126.180401,PhysRevLett.129.273601}.
 This dissipation architecture induces a dissipative coupled channel alongside the common noise processes.
-In addition to the respective dissipative environment, each optical cavity mode is also interacted with an independent probing channel with strength $\gamma_{c}$~\cite{Agarwal_2012}, enabling simultaneous readout and control of the system.
+In addition to the respective dissipative environment, each mode is also interacted with an independent probing channel with strength $\gamma_{c}$~\cite{Agarwal_2012}, enabling simultaneous readout and control of the system.
 The complete time evolution of the system's density matrix $\rho$ is governed by the following quantum master equation